 Multiplayer isn’t great, though granted you have to find someone else who doesn’t mess around and recognizes that your character is always vulnerable.
 I tried it out with my partner and the main complaint I have is the split-screen.
 It’s VERY squished.
 My TV is a 32-inch, it’s larger than anything I grew up with, but it’s still two long strips for each player and, at least for my eyes, it’s a lot to focus on without accidentally thinking your fellow monarch is you.
 We gave up when my partner lost his crown, which you can’t reobtain, so our joint reign was over and I restarted the file.
 But here’s where the twist comes in…

 If your monarch loses his or her crown, a new game begins, retaining statues, mounts, and more unlocked with gems.
 You have to expend coins to use them again, but it’s a step.
 I found that even my previous fortresses and destroyed cliff portals remained in some cases!
 This mechanic fascinates me because essentially you create a bloodline, generations of royalty expanding the efforts of their forefathers and avenging their deaths.
+At first I thought that maybe I was reading too far into this, but when you begin again with a new monarch, floating text dubs you to be the heir.
+At times, the game employs ghosts that often resemble your fallen character.
+It’s been really cool to receive visits from spectral shoguns or queens, urging me to stockpile my money or upgrade something.
+To be honest, it almost reminds me of Star Wars, although ghosts of the Jedi are now fallen royalty telling me to make financial investments.
+Less mystical, but still.

 Challenge Islands were introduced this year in August.
 They’re unique spins on the basic formula with limits and more frequent spawns in some cases.